Conflict and earthquake fallout leave millions stranded in need

 What still needs to be done?

-The IRC’s work in Myanmar is more crucial than ever as people struggle to rebuild their lives in the wake of natural disasters and protracted conflict.
+The IRC’s work in Myanmar is more crucial than ever as people struggle to rebuild their lives in the wake of natural disasters and conflict.

-Myanmar also features on the IRC’s 2024 Emergency Watchlist, which analyzes the countries most likely to experience a risk in humanitarian conditions.
 Learn more about the risks that the people of Myanmar face and donate to support the IRC’s response.